quii/go-specs-greet/README.md

 ### What has been covered

 - Writing abstract specifications allows you to express the essential complexity of the problem you're solving and remove accidental complexity.
 This will enable you to re-use the specifications in different contexts.
-- How to use Testcontainers to spin up your system
+- How to use [Testcontainers](https://golang.testcontainers.org) to easily manage the lifecycle of your system for ATs
 - A brief intro into containerising your application with Docker
 - gRPC